Building your first Chat app - Part 1: Laying the groundwork

 To download the completed source code of the app in this tutorial, click learn_more.zip.
 You can review the code as you follow along or check your work.

 Note: Zendesk provides this article for instructional purposes only.
 Zendesk does not provide support for the content.
-Please post any issue in the comments section below or in the Zendesk Apps community, or search for a solution online.
+Please post any issue in the Zendesk Apps framework (ZAF) community, or search for a solution online.

 You should have a good idea of how your app will look and work before you start working on it.
 The app you'll build in this tutorial is called Learn More and is designed to let a chat agent send a visitor links to more information about any subject.
 It'll have a simple interface consisting of a search box and button.
 Here's a mockup of the user interface: